kaworu/octostrap3/source/setup/octopatch/index.markdown

 Both the `codeblock` and `include_code` liquid tags have been styled in this theme so their header looks a lot like Bootstrap's [panels](http://getbootstrap.com/components/#panels).
 However, they don't actually output Bootstrap's classes.
-The default is fine as long as you're not going to change of Bootstrap theme.
+The default is fine as long as you're using the default Bootstrap theme (as this blog) or no theme at all.
 Here are the two versions (check the markup):

 not patched: